pfalcon/awesome-program-analysis/README.md

 Types:
 * Fully maximal
   * Defined e.g. by Appel:
-    > A really crude approach is to split every variable at every basic-
+    > A really crude approach is to split every variable at every basic-block
-    > block boundary, and put φ-functions for every variable in every block.
+    > boundary, and put φ-functions for every variable in every block.

     Maximal form is the most intuitive form for construction, gives the simplest algorithms for both phi insertion and variable renaming phases of the construction.